 I have £500 – what can I do?

 As soon as you have some budget at your disposal you can look at getting behind the wheel.
-However you’re highly unlikely to be able to buy a car and compete with such limited funds, which means using your everyday road car.
+However you may not be able to buy a car and compete with limited funds, which may mean using your everyday road car.

 There are plenty of events in which a standard road car is not only eligible but unlikely to suffer any damage beyond a bit of wear and tear of the tyres and brakes, but that’s where your £500 budget comes in.

-Road Rallying is not only open to road cars, it is only open to road cars, as it takes place on the public highway.
-Run by motor clubs across the country with entry fees of roughly £80, Road Rallies involve getting from a start point to the finish via a series of time controls on schedule.
+Navigational rallies are only open to road cars, as they take place on the public highway.
+Run by motor clubs across the country, there are many types of navigational rallies from £10 (Scatters/12 Cars) to £80 plus (Road Rallies) to enter.
+The aforementioned link gives more information on the different types of navigational rallies.
+For example, Road Rallies have entry fees of £80 upwards and involve getting from a start point to the finish via a series of time controls on schedule.
 This means maintaining an average speed of 30mph, and the challenge is that the navigator has to work out where to go using a map and a number of clues; not as easy as you might think.

 Targa Rallying has entry fees from £40 per event, and a second hand car can be picked up for as little as £300.
 With the opportunity to double drive with a friend, helping to split costs, and no competition licence needed just a club membership, these are a great way of getting involved and a real team effort.

-Car Trials have entry fees from £20/event.
+Car Trials have entry fees from £20 per event.
 Again, an old second hand car can be picked up for as little as £300 and just a club membership is required.

 Autotests are similar to AutoSOLOs but slightly more demanding.
-While the top classes are for modified ‘Specials’ there are usually road-going classes for standard road cars, with entry fees also coming in at approximately £25+ for a full day event or from £10 for an evening autotest (normally run in summer months only).
-Again on Autotests, you can also double drive the car with a friend.
+Whilst the top classes are for modified ‘Specials’ there are nearly always road-going classes for standard road cars, with entry fees also coming in at approximately £25+ for a full day event or from £10 for an evening autotest (normally run in summer months only).
+Again on Autotests, you can double drive the car with a friend.
 Some events run as "Production Car Autotests" meaning a passenger is allowed.

-Meanwhile if you have a 4x4 vehicle you could have a go at some Cross Country events such as Tyro Trials, which take place on off-road terrain of varying severity and are a good test of showroom standard vehicles and their drivers.
+If you have a 4x4 vehicle you could have a go at some Cross Country events such as Tyro Trials, which take place on off-road terrain of varying severity and are a good test of showroom standard vehicles and their drivers and only require a club membership to compete.
 For RTV Trials you will certainly need a more aggressive set of road legal tyres and, depending upon your vehicle, modifications to approach and departure angles may be required.
 A typical entry fee is £30-35 for the day, and you can take a passenger who can share the cost with you.
 You will also need an MSA Clubman Licence as a minimum.